Splunk

 Local mode (--logs)

 The fastest path to a working Splunk demo.
-One command brings up Splunk Free 9.x in Docker, installs the bundled defenseclaw_local_mode app (with five dashboards), and points the gateway's HEC sink at it.
+One command brings up Splunk Free 9.x in Docker, installs the bundled defenseclaw_local_mode app (with five dashboards), and points the gateway's HEC destination at it.

 defenseclaw setup splunk --logs --accept-splunk-licenseWhat happens: